 6. Wildlife World Interactive Mason Bee Management System House

 This wooden house for mason bees is wonderfully unique.
-It’s like a multi-storied house that has prefabricated layers and simply assembled on site, with one section on top of the other.
+It’s like a multi-storied house that has prefabricated layers and assembled on-site, with one section on top of the other.
 This makes it easier to inspect and clean.

 Harvesting cocoons is quite simple with this design.
 It’s pretty easy to take apart.
 Its shape makes it possible to place on a stand if you choose not to mount it against your house or a tree.
 The holes appear to be the same size, so you might not have much diversity, but you’ll definitely get your masons.